When can a DWI be charged as a Felony in Texas?

 - Penalties for intoxication assault in Texas include incarceration for 2 to 10 years, as well as up to $10,000.00 in fines.
 It is also mandated by Texas law that the judge in these cases must order at least 160 hours but no more than 600 hours of community service.

 What If I Was Charged With a Felony DWI in Another State?

-If you are arrested in another state for a felony DWI, Texas will still be informed about your conviction, as long as the state you were charged in is a part of the Interstate Driver’s License Compact.
-The only states who are not members of this compact include Tennessee, Wisconsin, Massachusetts, Georgia, and Michigan.
+If you are arrested in another state for a felony DWI, Texas will still be informed about your conviction.
+As long as the state you were charged in is a part of the Interstate Driver’s License Compact.
+In addition, the only states who are not members of this compact include Tennessee, Wisconsin, Massachusetts, Georgia, and Michigan.

 Call Our Experienced Houston DWI Defense Lawyers

 Having spent over 15 years defending the rights of the accused throughout Houston, Attorney Martinez is a top-rated legal advocate.
-He has been rated as a Cleints’ Choice DUI Lawyer on Avvo for 2012 and was named a Top DWI Lawyer by Houston Texas Magazine for 2011.
-Attorney Martinez has a 10.0 Rating on Avvo, which is the highest possible score he can receive from his peers for his exemplary work in the legal community.
+Being rated as a Clients’ Choice DUI Lawyer on Avvo for 2012.
+Also named a Top DWI Lawyer by Houston Texas Magazine for 2011.
+In addition, Attorney Martinez has a 10.0 Rating on Avvo, which is the highest possible score he can receive.
+This score was from his peers for his exemplary work in the legal community.

 Leave your felony DWI charges in the hands of an attorney who truly knows how to best protect your rights, call The Martinez Law Firm for a free consultation!